 Certificate in Accounting (Post-Baccalaureate)

 You’ve completed your bachelor’s degree, but your chosen career path isn’t what you expected.
 You want to enter the accounting field, but you don’t have time to get another degree.
-With Post University’s online accounting certificate, you can gain the accounting education necessary to sit for the CPA Exam and licensure requirements in Connecticut and become an accounting professional in small to mid-sized accounting firms.
-Stay in your current position while you learn on your schedule with 100 percent online courses.
+With Post University’s online certificate in accounting, you can gain the accounting education necessary to become an accounting professional in small to mid-sized accounting firms.
+Stay in your current position while you learn on your schedule with 100 percent online accounting courses.

-Our accounting post-baccalaureate certificate is designed to provide working individuals like you, who currently hold a bachelor’s degree in a non-accounting or non-business discipline, with flexible accounting training in federal income taxes, accounting information systems and auditing.
+Our certificate for the post-baccalaureate accounting program is designed to provide working individuals like you, who currently hold a bachelor’s degree in a non-accounting or non-business discipline, with flexible accounting training in federal income taxes, accounting information systems and auditing.
 You will study financial, managerial and cost accounting as you move from intermediate to advanced level coursework.
-In addition to your required classes, you will also choose any three of the following electives for a total of 36 credit hours:

 Though you will learn in an interactive environment, you will never be alone at Post University.
 Our staff is always available to answer any questions you may have or help you through any challenges you may face.
 From the moment you enroll at Post University, you will be supported by a personal academic advisor.
 They will provide guidance at every step of your educational experience to help you succeed.

+Are you ready to succeed in accounting?
 Take your first step to a more rewarding and challenging career.
-Contact us to enroll in the accounting post-baccalaureate certificate program today.
+Contact us to enroll in the post-baccalaureate accounting certificate program.

 Students who wish to enroll in this graduate certificate program are required to have a bachelor’s degree.